adibarra/fintasy/README.md

 VSCode is the recommended IDE for development in this repo.
 This repo is already set up with multiple extensions that make the development experience much better.
 It also fully supports WSL2 and even recommends it for some languages.

 ### Project Setup
-From here on out, all instructions assume you are running WSL2 (or linux) with VSCode.
+From here on out, all instructions assume you are running WSL2 (or linux).
 ```bash
   # run the following commands in your terminal